Introduction to Cloud Computing

 1. Amazon Web Services (AWS)

-Among different cloud providers, AWS leads the market with the largest compute capacity.
-It allows users to try the basic version of cloud services free of charge for a year.
-The user can either setup Windows or Linux OS systems.
-AWS services are used for a variety of tasks from website hosting, E-commerce store to Machine learning models.
-Several big companies like Netflix, Quora, etc. rely on AWS for its services.
+AWS leads the market with the most significant computing capacity among cloud providers.
+It allows users to try the basic version of cloud services for a year.
+The user can either set up Windows or Linux OS systems.
+AWS services are used for various tasks, from website hosting, E-commerce store to Machine learning models.
+Big companies like Netflix, Quora, etc., rely on AWS for their services.
 AWS charges on an hourly basis.

 2. Microsoft Azure

-Azure is a close competitor of AWS used for design and managing cloud services.
-It allows to use a variety of Programming languages, Operating systems, databases, etc. and provides 30 days free trial to new users.
+Azure is a close competitor of AWS for designing and managing cloud services.
+It allows using various programming languages, Operating systems, databases, etc. and offers new users a 30-day free trial.

 3. Google Cloud Platform (GCP)

-GCP uses google datacenter to provide services such as virtual machines, storage, and numerous applications.
-It can also be integrated with live data and dash-boarding features are also provided.
-For new users, you get a certain amount of free credit which can be availed to use GCP services.
-Unlike AWS, it charges on seconds’ basis.
-So if you use service for 5 minutes, you don’t need to pay for the entire hour.
+GCP uses Google data centers to provide services such as virtual machines, storage, and numerous applications.
+It can also be integrated with live data, giving dashboarding features.
+New users get a certain amount of accessible credit available using GCP services.
+Unlike AWS, it charges on a second basis.
+So if you use the service for 5 minutes, you don’t need to pay for the entire hour.

 Recommended Articles

-This has been a guide on the introduction to Cloud Computing.
-Here we have discussed Service & Deployment Models, applications and various other service providers of cloud computing along with pros and cons.
-You may also look at the following article to learn more –
+This has been a guide to Introduction to Cloud Computing.
+Here we have discussed service & deployment models, applications, and various other cloud computing service providers, along with the advantages and disadvantages.
+You may also look at the following articles to learn more –